PowerNukkit/Region-Manipulator/kdoc/br.com.gamemods.regionmanipulator/-corrupt-chunk/throwable.md

 `var throwable: `[`Throwable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-throwable/index.html)

-The throwable that prevented the chunk from loading
+The throwable that prevented the chunk from loading.

 ### Property

-`throwable` - The throwable that prevented the chunk from loading
+`throwable` - The throwable that prevented the chunk from loading.